DOE-Project-CSC-450/spectrasearch-webapp/README.md

 5. We can grab the data and display it as well using axios (get, post) or ajax(fetch) calls. https://www.w3schools.com/xml/ajax_intro.asp (ajax) for example

-**This readme is still in the works, more detail on how the code works with new database to be updated momentarily